Australis Oil & Gas : Change of Director's Interest Notice

 |

-Avalon Valley Pty Ltd < G R Dowland Family Trust> of which Mr Dowland is a director and shareholder.

-Avalon Valley Pty Ltd < G R and T J Dowland Superannuation Fund > of which Mr Dowland is a director and shareholder.

-Avalon Valley Pty Ltd < G R and T J Dowland Family Trust > of which Mr Dowland is a director and shareholder.
+Kentchurch Pty Ltd of which Mr Scudamore is a director and beneficiary.

 |